 When Grey Delisle created a Tumblr blog, a Broken Base fairly quickly erupted between those who found her funny, and those who found her obnoxious.
-And then there's the people who liked her blog when she mostly posted voice acting stuff (her Azula audio posts were especially popular), but started disliking her when she responded to a "Justin Beiber has a vagina" joke.
+And then there's the people who liked her blog when she mostly posted voice acting stuff (her Azula audio posts were especially popular), but started disliking her when her humor became less politically correct.

 Social Justice Blogs, the memetic reputation of these blogs surprisingly only consists of a Vocal Minority.
-Still, for none regulars, they are the biggest Acceptable Targets on the site.
+Still, for non-regulars, they are the biggest Acceptable Targets on the site.
 Whether or not they deserve the level of mockery they have received has been highly debated, even on this site.

 WOC feminists versus white feminists, though the hate is usually one-sided.
 WOC feminists hate white feminists for considering themselves separate from white male oppressors, citing racist feminists during the first wave of the feminism movement, while white feminists ally with POCs more than white people on issues of race, considering intersectionality to be important.